nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

   -f values.yaml
 ```

-Monitor the rolling upgrade status for AP workloads as described in [Monitoring Upgrade](#monitoring-upgrade).
+Monitor the rolling upgrade status for AP resources as described in [Monitoring Upgrade](#monitoring-upgrade).

 ### Upgrade Database Protocol